flaviens/gsoc-sim-mem/documentation.md

 #### Entry and slot liberation

-For each write or read slot, for each entry, if the corresponding _mem_pending_ bit is set, then it is swapped with the _mem_done_ bit when the corresponding rank decrementing counter reaches 3.
+For each entry in each write and read slot, when the corresponding rank decrementing counter reaches 3, if the _mem_pending_ bit is set, it is unset and the _mem_done_ bit is set.
-This accommodates the propagation delay until the requester, assuming the latter is ready.
-This is referred as _three-cycles-early_ _mem_done_ setting.
+This accommodates the propagation delay until the requester, assuming the latter is ready and is referred to as _three-cycles-early_ _mem_done_ setting.
+Operating this way, the memory delay counter becomes:
+* 2 when the (potential) _release enable_ information reaches the input of the release_enable flip-flop.
+It is _potential_ in the sense, that if the freshly completed entry belongs to a write burst that still contains incomplete entries, then no release enable signal is fired.
+* 1 when the _release enable_ information reaches the input of the RAM in the response banks.
+* 0 when the response reaches the requester.

-It forces, in particular, all the simulated memory delays to be at least 3 cycles.
+This means, that all simulated memory delays must be at least 3 cycles.
+Precisely, setting the column access strobe parameter (_RowHitCost_) to at least 3 is necessary and sufficient in the described model.
 This lower bound is much lower than typical main memory access delays.

 ##### Write requests

-As there is a single write response per write address request, the release of the write response corresponding to write slot is enabled when all the entries (_i.e._, all the write data requests) of the slot are completed: when the _mem_done_ array is full of ones.
+As there is a single write response per write address request, the release of the write response corresponding to write slot is enabled when all the entries (_i.e._, all the write data requests) of the slot are completed.
-Precisely, when the _mem_done_ array is full of ones,
+This is the case when and only when the _mem_done_ array is full of ones.

-- The valid bit of the slot is unset.
-- The release enable flip-flop corresponding to the write slot's iid field is unset.

 ##### Read data